 We are the committee that steers The Moral Injury Project.
 We are interdisciplinary collaborative of veterans, students, staff, faculty, and researchers aiming to address moral injury and raise awareness about the psychological and spiritual pain of those impacted by those invisible wounds.
 As practitioners of various disciplines, arts, faiths, and spiritual perspectives, we have united to embrace the multiple forms of dialogue that address moral injury and foster moral repair.
 In doing so, we situate ourselves within the broader context of acknowledging moral injury, both as activists working to increase understanding and as facilitators working to promote healing and integration.

 Eileen E. Schell, Ph.D. is an Associate Professor of Writing and Rhetoric at Syracuse University and the co- founder of the Syracuse Veterans Writing Group.

 Andrew H. Miller is a writer and former Army Captain.

-Jennifer Reddy is the Assistant Director and Veteran Coordinator at LeMoyne College.
+Jennifer Reddy is the Associate Director and Veterans Services Coordinator at LeMoyne College.
 Read more

-Sam P. Clemence is the Interim Dean of Hendricks Chapel
+Rev. Brian E. Konkol is the Dean of Hendricks Chapel